PDF(116.0 KB) View with Adobe Reader on a variety of devices

 Mobi (Kindle)(92.9 KB) View on Kindle device or Kindle app on multiple devices

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document explains the processes for Web Authentication on a Wireless LAN Controller (WLC).
+This document describes the processes for Web Authentication on a Wireless LAN Controllers (WLC).

 Cisco recommends that you have basic knowledge of WLC configuration.

 The information in this document is based on all WLC hardware models.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 Web Authentication Inner Processes

 Web Authentication Position as a Security Feature